djalbat/yapp/README.md

 `;
 ```
-Now you can import this class rather than the usual `Yapp` class (these colours are not recommended).
+Now you can import this class rather than the package's `Yapp` class and your overridden styles will always be used without the need for repetition.

-By the way, the five font properties given above are the ones that are inherited by all of the HTML elements of which Yapp is comprised where appropriate.
+Along with the `border` and the four colour related properties, the five font properties given above are the ones that are inherited by Yapp's child elements, if and when appropriate.

-Some CSS properties either cannot be or are not inherited and must therefore be targeted directly.
+Some of the relevant CSS properties of child elements are not inheritable and must therefore be targeted directly.
 The selection styles for the textarea, for example:

 ```
-.yaap > textarea {
-  caret-color: white !important;
-}

 .yaap > textarea::selection {
   color: white !important;
   background-color: orange !important;
 }
 ```
-In fact the `caret-color` CSS property is inheritable, but is included here to go with the properties for related selections.

-This CSS can be applied programmatically if you wish:
+This CSS can be applied by way of your own CSS files or programmatically if you prefer:
 ```
 import withStyle from "easy-with-style";  ///

 const { renderStyle } = withStyle;

 renderStyle(`

-  .yaap > textarea {
-    caret-color: white !important;
-  }

   .yaap > textarea::selection {
     color: white !important;